Better Together: The Best Surgical and Non-Surgical Cosmetic Procedures To Combine

-One popular non-invasive and invasive cosmetic procedure combination in Dr. Liotta’s practice is the coupling BOTOX® and upper eye lifts because "injecting while a person is sleeping keeps tension off the surgery incisions and improves the overall result."
+One popular non-invasive and invasive cosmetic procedure combination in Dr. Liotta’s practice is the coupling of Botox® and upper eye lifts because "injecting while a person is sleeping keeps tension off the surgery incisions and improves the overall result."

 She also frequently pairs lip fillers and nose jobs.
 “Lip filler is often paired with a rhinoplasty because tweaking the lip shape helps balance the new proportions of the face," she shares.
 "Also, injecting around the mouth can be painful, so doing it while a patient is under anesthesia helps save her from extra discomfort."